 - add-Adds a new pass flow sampling rule to a flow sampling map to match specified usernames.
 Wildcard suffixes are supported.
 The percentage of the flow to be sampled must also be specified.
-For example: - (config) # map alias map1 flowsample add diameter 123457689899 percentage - delete-Deletes all existing rules from a flow sampling map, or specifies a rule to delete from a flow sampling map using a priority ID.
-For example: (config) # map alias map1 flowsample delete diameter all (config) # map alias map1 flowsample delete diameter username 1234545455 - insert-Inserts a new rule into a flow sampling map either before or after a specified priority ID.
-A priority ID indicates the order of rules in the map.
-Use before and after to order the rules.
-The first rule has the highest priority.
-The syntax for an inserted flow sampling rule is the same as for add.
-For example:
+For example: - (config) # map alias map1 flowsample add diameter username 1234576898 interface s6a percentage 50 - delete-Deletes all existing rules from a flow sampling map, or specifies a rule to delete from a flow sampling map using a priority ID.
+For example: (config) # map alias map1 flowsample delete diameter all (config) # map alias map1 flowsample delete diameter priority-id 1 flowsample delete diameter <all | priority-id <rule ID>